hoangtuanhedspi/Transent/README.md

 # Transent
-A mini multicast socket file transfer software
+A mini poll blocking socket file transfer software

 ## How to build